 A well-formed schedule is a key element of project management.
 The quality of network planning and model is determined by the following factors:

-Designing of residential and public buildings begins with an assessment of the future complex.
+Designing of residential and public buildings begins with an assessment of the future complex and creating 3D BIM model.
 It is important for specialists to know not only the future parameters of the facility (location, climatic conditions of the terrain, especially surrounding areas), but also the scale of the project and the desired construction time.
 The direct design of the building’s interior begins with the development of a functional diagram that takes into account: purpose of construction, the layout of the interior, functional relationships are established between rooms both in a vertical plane (between floors) and in a horizontal plane.

 Based on the results of the automated search for spatial collisions in the 3D model, stage-by-stage reporting documents were formed, which were subsequently transferred to the design organization to make changes and issue new revisions of the working documentation.
 After the design organization eliminated all the identified conflicts, the working documentation was approved by the Customer for transfer to construction.

 According to the project, the task was to create a geometric 3D-model for the further design and reconstruction of the workshop’s internal systems and equipment modernization.
 After scanning, without stopping production, a virtual copy of a real object with millimeter detail was created.
 Actual and accurate initial data on the actual spatial configuration of the operating object were obtained and an executive BIM model was developed, each object of which contains a set of technical and technological characteristics (attributes) necessary for designing, obtained from the available working documentation.